 - Plan to take an ACT/SAT diagnostic test to find the test best suited to you.

 - Continue to explore extracurriculars.
-Don’t just show up to the meetings – lean in and look for opportunities for more responsibilities and leadership positions.
+Don’t just show up to the meetings—lean in and look for opportunities for more responsibilities and leadership positions.

 - Be on the lookout for opportunities to visit colleges on spring break and the coming summer.
 Do you have a family vacation coming up?
 See if there are any colleges nearby or on the way you can plan to visit!
+If your options are limited to virtual tours, then start now!
+See if the schools you’re interested in have any other online opportunities for you to interact with admissions officers or current students.
+Come to virtual sessions prepared with questions, and show your level of interest by speaking up.

 - Make grades the first priority.

 - Ease test anxiety by having a test prep plan, if you do not have one already.
 Know your test dates and factor weekly study sessions into your spring schedule.
-Consider seeking out a tutor to help you identify your and weaknesses and build on your strengths.
+Consider seeking out a tutor to help you identify your weaknesses and build on your strengths.

 - Start scheduling college visits for long weekends, spring break, and/or the coming summer.
 Make sure you sign up for tours and info sessions in advance.